 - No grievance may be filed against any District Karaoke representative regarding scoring or the winners.

-These rules may be altered or amended at any time, with or without notice, by District Karaoke staff.
+These rules may be altered or amended at any time, without notice, by District Karaoke staff.